Age-dependent differential iron deficiency responses of rosette leaves during reproductive stages in Arabidopsis thaliana

 This article is not in any list yet, why not save it to one of your lists.Abstract

 Our findings highlight a developmental stage-dependent modulation of +Fe and -Fe responses in leaves.
 We discuss possible leaf signaling mechanisms accounting for the distinct responses between old and young leaves.
-This insight is informative for iron management in crops.
+This insight is informative to strengthen our understanding on plant iron management.

 This study explores reproductive stage-dependent responses of rosette leaves to iron availability, revealing distinct growth, elemental contents, and gene expression patterns between young and old leaves and stages.